Bible Prophecy in Chronology series (post #5)

 While I do understand this line of thought, there are two facts that it doesn’t take into account.
 First, just because a Christian is forced to endure trying times, it doesn’t automatically mean that the Christian will repent of his/her sins.
 To the contrary, sometimes trying times can cause the Christian to become angry with God and frustrated to the point of sinning all the more because living a holy life doesn’t seem to be helping.
 Could this not happen to Christians in the tribulation period?

 And then, second, the truth of the matter is that millions of Christians have already missed their opportunity to be “purged” and made ready for Jesus by way of the tribulation period.
 They missed it by dying and going to heaven before the period began.
 Is there any valid reason then why God would force the Christians who have the misfortune of being alive when the period begins to go through it?
 Surely there isn’t.
-This, then, becomes yet another piece of evidence that the Rapture will take place before the tribulation period and Christians really will miss all of those dark and trying days.
+Therefore, this becomes yet another piece of evidence that the Rapture will take place before the tribulation period and Christians really will miss all of those dark and trying days.